-Within this economic environment, the Tokyo rental office building market continued its ongoing improvement in supply-demand balance.
-The improvement was largely due to the ongoing demand for expansion and relocation driven by strong corporate earnings in addition to the limited supply of large-scale buildings in central Tokyo.
-In the luxury rental housing market, vacancy rates continued to improve and rent levels remained solid while the volume of new supply remains at a stable level and steady demand driven by the improvement in business sentiment continues.
-In the real estate trading market, despite the increasingly competitive property acquisition environment, transaction amounts remained at a high level backed by the strong investment appetite from investors inside and outside Japan as the favorable fund procurement environment continued.
+Within this economic environment, the rental office building market continued its ongoing improvement in supply-demand balance.
+The improvement was largely due to the ongoing demand for expansion and relocation driven by the strong employment situation despite several large-scale new buildings being completed in central Tokyo.
+In the luxury rental housing market, occupancy rates and rent levels remained solid backed by steady demand for quality housing in central Tokyo even though the volume of new supply increased.
+In the real estate trading market, the supply of high quality assets was limited and some transaction prices showed a sense of overheating even in regional cities.
+Despite this increasingly competitive property acquisition environment, transaction amounts remained at a high level backed by the strong investment appetite from investors inside and outside Japan.

-In the nineteenth fiscal period, MHR strove to maintain and enhance tenant satisfaction through measures such as efficient and systematic operational management and maintenance and repair of properties in its portfolio by better understanding tenant needs.
+In the twentieth fiscal period, MHR strove to maintain and enhance tenant satisfaction through measures such as efficient and systematic operational management and maintenance and repair of properties in its portfolio by better understanding tenant needs.
 Moreover, MHR maintained and enhanced occupancy rates and rents by proactively launching leasing activities targeting new and existing tenants while foreseeing trends in rental market conditions.

-MHR's real estate portfolio, as of the end of the nineteenth fiscal period, was comprised of 10 properties under management with a total leasable area of 136,463.95 m2.
-MHR has already invested 293,756 million yen (based on the acquisition price) into this portfolio.
-The occupancy rate at the end of the nineteenth fiscal period was 98.3%.
+MHR's real estate portfolio, as of the end of the twentieth fiscal period, was comprised of 10 properties under management with a total leasable area of 153,503.09m2.
+MHR has already invested 339,856 million yen (based on the acquisition price) into this portfolio.
+The occupancy rate at the end of the twentieth fiscal period was 99.0%.

-The asset management activities described above resulted in MHR recording in the nineteenth fiscal period 6,748 million yen in operating revenue, 4,566 million yen in operating income, 3,928 million yen in ordinary income and 3,927 million yen in net income and 2,502 yen in dividend per unit.

-Also, MHR issued new investment units through a Japanese public offering and an International offering in February 2016.
-MHR acquired an additional 4 floors of Roppongi Hills Mori Tower (acquisition price: 46,100 million yen) with part of the procured funds, etc. Per its policy, MHR aimed to further improve portfolio revenue through external growth while maintaining the present portfolio policy that focuses on premium properties.
-Based on this policy, it has decided to undertake the Acquisition.
-The Acquisition is expected to enhance the portfolio size and increase dividends.
-As a result, a dividend per unit of 2,520 yen is forecasted for the twentieth fiscal period ending July 31, 2016.
+The asset management activities described above resulted in MHR recording in the twentieth fiscal period 7,740 million yen in operating revenue, 5,140 million yen in operating income, 4,495 million yen in ordinary income and 4,494 million yen in net income and 2,567 yen in dividend per unit in the twentieth fiscal period.
+Also, MHR acquired an additional 4 floors of Roppongi Hills Mori Tower (acquisition price: 46,100 million yen) on February 1 and April 1, 2016 with part of the procured funds, etc. MHR decided to undertake this acquisition based on its policy to further improve portfolio revenue through external growth while maintaining a focus on acquiring premium properties.
+This acquisition is expected to enhance the portfolio size and increase dividends.
+As a result, dividend per unit of 2,600 yen is forecasted for the twenty-first fiscal period ending January 31, 2017.